 If you follow all of these general guidelines for maintaining a bright and healthy smile, but you still are not happy with the brightness or coloring of your teeth, Dr. Beard and his team at Cosmetic Dentistry offer teeth whitening and brightening services.

 Brushing and flossing are of paramount importance to oral hygiene.
-Though bi-annual professional dental cleanings remove plaque, tartar and debris, excellent home-care methods are equally valuable.
+Though bi-annual professional dental cleanings remove plaque, tartar, and debris, excellent home-care methods are equally valuable.
 Proper brushing and flossing can enhance the health of the mouth, make the smile sparkle, and prevent serious diseases now and in the future.
+So let’s talk about how to properly brush and floss.

 Prevention of tooth decay – Tooth decay is one of the leading causes of tooth loss, and its treatment often requires complex dental procedures.
 Tooth decay occurs when the acids found in plaque erode the natural enamel found on the teeth.
 This phenomenon can easily be prevented by using proper home hygiene methods.